-With each round of the exercise pair, the workout involves one fewer rep of each move -- moving from sets of six to five to four, and so forth, until the count reaches zero.
+With each round of the exercise pair, the workout involves one fewer rep of each move — moving from sets of six to five to four, and so forth, until the count reaches zero.
 That finish-line mentality can keep you going.

 Start by performing six reps of the first exercise, then six of the other move.
 Return to the first exercise and perform five reps, then do five reps of the second exercise.
 Continue alternating in this way until you reach zero.

 In each workout after that, add one rep to every exercise, Wunsch says.
 If one countdown isn't enough, choose a second pair from the list of exercises or create your own pair of opposing moves.

-"Each round is composed of an exercise that gets your heart rate up, and then other exercises in between," he said.
+Each hurricane is broken into three groups of three exercises, called rounds.
+"Each round features an exercise that gets your heart rate up, plus other exercises in between," he says.

-Round 1: Run on a treadmill at 10.5 mph and a 10 percent incline for 25 seconds.
-Perform a kettlebell Turkish getup four times on each side of the body. and 10 chinups.
+- Round 1: Run on a treadmill at 10.5 mph and a 10 percent incline for 25 seconds.
+Perform a kettlebell Turkish get-up four times on each side of the body and 10 chin-ups.
 Repeat this sequence three times.

-Round 2: Run on a treadmill at 11 mph and a 10 percent incline for 25 seconds.
+- Round 2: Run on a treadmill at 11 mph and a 10 percent incline for 25 seconds.
 Perform 10 dips and 15 reps of the barbell rollout.
 Repeat this sequence three times.

-Round 3: Run on a treadmill at 11.5 mph and a 10 percent incline for 25 seconds.
+- Round 3: Run on a treadmill at 11.5 mph and a 10 percent incline for 25 seconds.
 Next perform 10 reps of the G.I. row.
 Then perform 20 reps of the knee grab.
 Repeat this sequence three times.

 Was this article helpful?